Victim identified in plane crash near Covington Airport, officials say

 Officials told FOX13 Lance Hooley is the victim in this crash.
 His family has been notified.

+Hooley wrote in his blog that "it takes a village to raise a child.
+It takes a village to build a homebuilt jet too."

-FAA and TEMA are headed to the scene and will be in charge of the investigation, according to the Mayor of Covington.
+FAA and TEMA will be in charge of the investigation, and will determine the cause of the accident.

 The FAA released this statement to FOX13 about the crash: